OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 ![Robots Info Disclosure](images/Robots-info-disclosure.png)\
 *Figure 4.1.8-6: Robots Info Disclosure*

 Specific files and folders are different for each specific application.
 If the identified application or component is Open Source there may be value in setting up a temporary installation during penetration tests in order to gain a better understanding of what infrastructure or functionality is presented, and what files might be left on the server.
-However, several good file lists already exist; one good example is [FuzzDB wordlists of predictable files/folders](https://github.com/fuzzdb-project/fuzzdb).
+However, several useful file lists already exist; one notable example is the [FuzzDB wordlists of predictable files/folders](https://github.com/fuzzdb-project/fuzzdb).

 #### File Extensions